flaturtha/CharlieChan/_short-stories/may-and-december.md

 The physician was silent for a full minute, during which time he eyed the woman&#39;s face with professional attention.
 What he saw there seemed to embolden him.

 &quot;Mrs. Torrey,&quot; he said, with a sudden access of firmness, &quot;it is my duty to tell you that your husband exhibited all the symptoms of poisoning with arsenic.
-Deeply as I regret the necessity of adding to your burden ax this time, I must put the case into the hands of the authorities for a full investigation.&quot;
+Deeply as I regret the necessity of adding to your burden at this time, I must put the case into the hands of the authorities for a full investigation.&quot;

 He was a man who had ever been faithful to the honorable rules of his profession, but the expression of his face had never been trained to keep a secret.
 It could be read at a glance.